 - Document your goals by month for the next quarter, accounting for growth each month.
 Create daily work plans, recording daily results and improve your plan as needed.

 - Focus on growth, by outsourcing systematized parts of your business and repeat entire process to create new systems to grow your business.
 As an example, if using outsourced articles, begin by proofing and fixing up yourself.
 Eventually hire more writers and even an editor to proofread and fine-tune outsourced articles.

 - Always develop and document systems used to reach your goals.
 Examples, if writing articles as a basis, would be:

 - Getting faster at writing by using PLR articles as raw material instead of doing the research on your own and writing from scratch.

 - Document and bookmark sources of information for which to research.

 - Create a standard ad to advertise your services so that you can just copy and paste instead of re-typing every post.

 Each individual will need to determine their own goals, plans, and devise systems according to their particular business needs.
-A 6 month coaching/accountability program is available for those who need assistance in the process.
+A monthly affiliate training program is available for those who need assistance in the process.